LauraBrogan/pands-project-2019/README.md

 This file is a basic file to read the csv file and display to the user the top ten lines of the data set.
 I stated with a basic file like this as I was having a lot of difficulty trying to get my coding off the ground.
 This is the result of running that script.
 ![alt text](https://github.com/LauraBrogan/pands-project-2019/blob/master/iris.JPG)

 It displays to us the first ten lines of the data set with the five column headings, sepal_length,  sepal_width,  petal_length,  petal_width, and species.

 **B. plot.py**

-This file condatins the following code
+This file contains the following code:
 ```python
 #This code is to display a scatter diagram of the petal lenght of the 3 varities of Iris flower.
 #I import pands as pd and matplotlib.pyplot as plt.